HL7NZ/nhi/input/pagecontent/updateName.md

 ### Add-name Overview

-* Allows an authorised user to add a new name to the set of patient names for this NHI number.
+* Allows an authorised user to add a new name to the set of patient names for this NHI record.

 <div>